mattiasherrfurth/mattiasherrfurth/README.md

 ## About Me

 I'm a data professional with an engineering background and a passion for computer systems.
-I consider myself more of a generalist, with knowledge across many STEM domains and an eternal curiosity to learn more.
-I am an enthusiast of all domains of science, specializing in materials science, electrical engineering, computing systems, and chemistry.
+I consider myself more of a generalist, with knowledge across many STEM subjects and an eternal curiosity to learn more.
+I find computing systems endlessly interesting, and have used various flavors of Linux in order to enhance my understanding of operating systems and command lines.
+I am an enthusiast of all domains of science, specializing in materials science, electrical engineering, computing systems, chemistry, and optics.
 I have spent time in many different areas of engineering across the product lifecycle, from modeling and simulation to process engineering and quality control.

 ## Projects
 - **Automated SPC visualizations to drive corrective actions**